who's aligned?

 Cellbes ABSwedenamfori

-Claes Retail Group (JBC, Mayerline, CKS)BelgiumFWF, PST
+Claes Retail Group (JBC, Mayerline, CKS)BelgiumFWF

 ClarksUK